-Risk management: The processes established to ensure that all material risks and associated risk concentrations are identified, measured, monitored, and controlled.
+Risk management: The processes established to identify, measure, monitor, and control material risks and associated risk concentrations.

 Risk profile: Point-in-time assessment of the bank's risks, aggregated within and across each relevant risk category based on current and forward-looking assumptions.